-I’m one of those guys who is actually older than I look.
-This has its pros and its cons both.
-One of those cons is that I believe I’ve often been seen as the “child” in the room of adults in both ministry and work settings.
-One of the sorta-pros is that as people realize I’m not mentally a child, I get the, “Oh this kid has a lot of potential to be a leader someday when he grows up!
-He’s advanced for being such a young kid!”
+I’m one of those guys who has typically looked younger than I actually am.
+This has its pros and its cons.
+One of the cons is that I’ve often been seen as the “child” in the room of adults in both ministry and work settings.
+One of the sorta-pros is that when people realize I’m not mentally a child, I get the, “Oh this kid has a lot of potential to be a leader someday when he grows up!
+He’s advanced for being such a youngin!”

-The reason I’m telling you this though is because over the years, throughout my twenties, I’ve spent a lot of time pondering the concept of earning trust and respect as a leader.
+The reason I’m telling you this is because over the years, throughout my twenties, I spent a lot of time pondering the concept of earning trust and respect as a leader.

-Like many young men, I’ve spent a fair share of time wondering things like, “What would it take to be trusted with this responsibility?” or “How come I’m not given authority or free reign with this or with that?”
-Ya know, “How do I become a, if not the, leader I think I can be?”
+Like many young men, I’ve spent a fair share of time wondering things like, “What would it take to be trusted with this responsibility?” or “How come I’m not given authority or free reign with that?”
+Ya know, “How do I become the leader I think I can be?”

-I would have to admit I’ve had my share of both poor motivations and poor executions in regards to this endeavor.
+I’ll be the first to admit I’ve had my share of poor motivations and poor executions in regards to this endeavor.
 The older I’ve become the more I’ve realized these and learned a few things about them.

-Plus, the older I’ve become (and the longer I’ve served in a place and with a people enough to demonstrate and earn an ability to lead) the more I’ve observed other young men asking the same questions and jockeying for the same trust, respect, promotion, authority, and ultimately, leadership.
+Plus, the older I’ve become the more I’ve observed other young men asking the same questions and jockeying for the same trust, respect, promotion, authority, and ultimately, leadership.

 While there are certainly no two guys the same and there are no shortage of issues we have as young men, I’ve noticed at least two major issues that are major common in young men and create major hindrances for becoming a trusted leader.